r-devel/r-project-web/md/conferences/useR_2023_call.md

 * Selecting a program committee and keynote speakers in agreement with the RFCC.
 * Maintaining the conference website.
 * Managing conference registration, abstract and tutorial submission.
-* Managing the online platform for the conference.
 * Advertising the conference via social media, local societies, etc.
 * Obtaining sponsorship for the conference and providing promotional opportunities for sponsors, e.g. via conference booths.
 * Ensuring that there is a trained code of conduct team to enforce the code of conduct.